 Some individuals will only convulse in a certain state, like agitation, or sleep, whilst others just convulse regardless of their “state.”

-The real issue is not so much, “will my work with this client cause them to have a seizure?” (if you really think you are going to cause a seizure in your client…err…might I suggest you seriously rethink what you are doing!) but rather, “if they should have a seizure, what am I going to do?”
+The real issue is not so much, “will my work with this client cause them to have a seizure?” but rather, “if they should have a seizure, what am I going to do?”
 It all comes down to standard risk assessment and protocols.
+I just have to add that if you really think you are going to cause a seizure in your client then might I suggest you seriously rethink what you are doing?

-For example, see enough people with problems and eventually at least one of the following will happen: sudden death, heart attack, diabetic collapse, asthma attack (the most likely, I think), hysterical freakout with self-harm and so forth.
+Anyway, if you see enough people with problems then eventually at least one of the following will happen: sudden death, heart attack, diabetic collapse, asthma attack (the most likely, I think), hysterical freakout with self-harm and so forth.
 I think it a mistake to think just in terms of, “What if they have a seizure?” – but rather, “What if there is a medical emergency, what shall I do?”

 Well, the answer is simply, “Deal with it!”
 And if a therapist does not know how, well, then they can jolly well go and find out.